Mark Pincus: Early life and education

-Pincus' family lives in the Lincoln Park neighborhood of Chicago.
+Pincus' family lived in the Lincoln Park neighborhood of Chicago.
 He is the son of Donna (née Forman) and Theodore Pincus, and is Jewish.
 His father was a business columnist and public relations adviser to CEOs and politicians, and his mother was an artist and architect.

 Pincus attended Francis W. Parker School from kindergarten through 12th grade and graduated in 1984.
 He graduated summa cum laude with a Bachelor of Science degree in Economics from the Wharton School of the University of Pennsylvania earned in 1988 and an MBA from Harvard Business School, where he founded the Communications Club with Sherry Coutu.

 Career

 Financial services

 Before he became an entrepreneur, Pincus worked in venture capital and financial services for six years.
 After graduating from Wharton, Pincus spent two years working as an analyst in the New Media Group at Lazard Freres & Co.
-After that time, he moved to Hong Kong, where he was a Vice President for Asian Capital Partners for two years.
+After that time, he moved to Hong Kong, where he was a vice president for Asian Capital Partners for two years.

 He returned to the United States in order to attend Harvard Business School (HBS) where he was a contemporary of Chris Hohn, Guy Spier and Chris Shumway.
 He graduated in 1993 and also spent a summer as an associate for Bain & Co. in 1992.

 After Pincus graduated from Harvard Business School, he took a job as a manager of corporate development at Tele-Communications, Inc., which is now AT&T Cable.
 A year later, he joined Columbia Capital as vice president, where he led investments in new media and software startups in Washington, D.C. for a year.

 Entrepreneur

 Freeloader

-In 1995, Pincus founded his first startup, Freeloader, Inc. Freeloader was backed by Fred Wilson and Softbank.
+In 1995, Pincus co-founded his first startup, Freeloader, Inc with Sunil Paul.
+Freeloader was backed by Fred Wilson and Softbank.
 The company was acquired seven months after its launch by Individual, Inc., for $38 million.
 Sean Parker worked as a summer intern at Freeloader when he was 14 years old.
 He later went on to co-found Napster, and Pincus became Napster's first investor with an investment of $100,000.

 Support.com

 He then started his second company, Support.com, in August 1997.
-As Chairman and CEO, Pincus built the company into a leading provider of help desk automation software.
+As chairman and CEO, Pincus built the company into a leading provider of help desk software.
 The company went public in July 2000 at a $1.5 billion valuation.
 In 2002, the company changed its name from Support.com to SupportSoft, Inc.